128technology/docs/docs/config_dscp_steering.md

 ### Service Configuration

 A DSCP value or range can be configured at the Service level.
-The dscp-aware services are configured in a hierarchy, with the parent service configured without a DSCP value, and the children service are configured with a DSCP value.
+DSCP aware services are configured in a hierarchy; the parent service is configured without a DSCP value, and each child service is configured with a DSCP value.

 The following configuration splits the tunnel across 3 services: the traffic with `dscp` value 14 is handled by the high-priority service; the traffic with `dscp` values from 26 to 28 is handled by the low-priority service.
 The remaining traffic falls back into the tunnel service.